Marker Logo

 Midcity at the Crossroads

-— Shaw Heritage Trail —
+Shaw Heritage Trail

-Midcity at the Crossroads Marker image.
+Spiritual Life Marker image.
 Click for full size.

 Inscription.

 Washington’s first black Muslim temple opened in 1940 when the Nation of Islam established Temple No. 4 at 1525-1527 Ninth Street.
 The Nation of Islam’s second national leader, Elijah Muhammad (1897-1975), presided over the event.
-Founded in Chicago in 1931 by Wallace Fard, the Nation of Islam stands for discipline, racial pride, and respect for women, Allah and the Qu’ran, justice, pacifism, and the separation of African Americans from White society.
+Founded in Chicago in 1931 by Wallace Fard, the Nation of Islam stands for discipline, racial pride, and respect for women, Allah and the Qur'an, justice, pacifism, and the separation of African Americans from White society.

-In 1960 the temple, renamed Masjid Muhammad Mosque, moved nearby to 1519 Fourth Street where Malcolm X briefly served as its leader.
+In 1960 the temple, re-named Masjid Muhammad Mosque, moved nearby to 1519 Fourth Street, where Malcolm X briefly served as its leader.

 The story of Shiloh Baptist Church, across the street began during the Civil War.
 The Union Army, about to attack Fredericksburg, Virginia, offered safe passage to Washington for enslaved or free Blacks wanting to flee.
-Some 400 members of Fredericksburg’s accepted, and in 1863 founded Washington’s Shiloh Baptist Church on L Street, NW, west of 16th.
+Some 400 members of Fredericksburg’s Shiloh Baptist Church accepted, and in 1863 founded Washington's Shiloh Baptist Church on L Street, NW, west of 16th.
 In 1924 Shiloh moved here to what had been Hamline Methodist Church.
 When some White neighbors objected, the owner of Hamline Church’s organ paid a janitor to set the organ of fire, damaging the building.
 Unbowed, Shiloh members repaired the church and flourished.
 The church was rebuilt after another major fire in 1991.
-Like other churches in Shaw, Shiloh, with its Family Life
+Like other churches in Shaw, Shiloh,

 Paid Advertisement